-Actual revenues as of June 30, 2019 and 2018, exceeded budgeted amounts by \$366,979 and \$6,108, respectively.
-In fiscal years 2019 and 2018, property tax and redevelopment agency tax increment are above and below budget, respectively.
+Actual revenues as of June 30, 2020 and 2019, exceeded budgeted amounts by \$285,872 and \$366,979, respectively.
+In fiscal years 2020 and 2019, property tax and redevelopment agency tax increment are above budget, respectively.
 However, miscellaneous revenue is higher than budget because of reimbursements from California Department of Public Health for chemical control products and aerial application for the District to use in controlling the spread of invasive species Aedes Aegypti in the Coachella Valley.
-In fiscal years 2019 and 2018, interest earnings were also higher than budgeted amounts due to higher interest earnings, respectively.
-(See Budgetary Comparison Schedule for General Fund under Required Supplementary Information section on pages 56 and 57).
+In fiscal years 2020 and 2019, interest earnings were also higher than budgeted amounts due to higher interest earnings, respectively.
+(See the Budgetary Comparison Schedules for the General Fund under Required Supplementary Information section on pages 60 and 61).